-Example from story.
-Why it is effective. before darkness descended I like this phrase because it implies that soon it will get dark which makes the time seem pressured and the light is fading which is more creepy; I also like the use of alliteration; I also like that the darkness is 'descending' which sounds like it is falling or heavy and that sounds ominous.
-Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer Click or tap here to enter your answer
+Example from story Why it is effective before darkness descended I like this phrase because it implies that soon it will get dark which makes the time seem pressured and the light is fading which is more creepy; I also like the use of alliteration; I also like that the darkness is 'descending' which sounds like it is falling or heavy and that sounds ominous.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Click or tap here to enter text.